 There is an exemption from public meeting requirements for those portions of a Commission meeting where trade secrets, used in the design and construction of hurricane loss models, are discussed.
 The closed portion of a Commission meeting where trade secrets are reviewed and discussed will be held prior to the public portion of the Commission meeting to review models for acceptability.
 Voting regarding the acceptability of a model shall only take place during the public portion of the meeting.
 During any closed meeting, Commission members shall confine their discussions to trade secrets related to that particular model under consideration.
 Discussions other than those involving trade secrets shall take place during the public portion of the meeting.
 Only public information that is absolutely essential to the understanding of the trade secret information may be provided along with the trade secret information during the closed meeting.
 Any such public information discussed must be discussed during the public portion of the meeting to ensure full access of the public to that information.

+In accordance with s.
+627.0628(3)(f), F.S., the closed portion of a Commission meeting will be recorded electronically as per SBA policies and procedures.
+The recording is exempt from s.
+119.07(1), F.S., and s.
+24(a), Article 1 of the State Constitution.

 Attendees: The only authorized attendees of the closed portion of the Commission meeting to review models for acceptability shall include Commission members, Commission staff, Professional Team members, and modeling organization designated personnel, staff, and/or consultants.

 Role of Professional Team: The discussion of trade secrets may involve verbal explanations, review of documents, and various types of demonstrations.
 Although the Professional Team will be present during the discussion of trade secrets, they should be viewed by the Commission members as a resource to confirm that the information being provided is consistent with the information provided on-site.
 Questions related to modeling organization trade secrets should be addressed directly to the modeling organization rather than to the Professional Team members.